corenova/yang-cord/schema/README.md

-# Modeling Conventions
+# Modeling Guide

-This is also a **work-in-progress** documentation capturing current models for XOS and CORD.
+This is a **work-in-progress** documentation capturing current models for XOS and CORD.
 It's currently *exploratory* and contains free-flowing commentary regarding observations from reviewing the originating reference code repository as well as any deviations and recommendations on expressing them as YANG models.

-The initial effort is centered around capturing the CORD Subscriber model and its dependent models.
-We'll be reguarly updating this document as we capture additional models from XOS/CORD repository in the coming days.
+## Modeling Conventions

+TBD...

-## XOS Data Models
+## Platform Data Models

 ### xos-controller